mo7amedaliEbaid/cities-finder/README.md

 # Cities Finder

-By Applying Bloc pattern principles
+By Applying Bloc pattern principles,
-I developed a simple flutter app i named it "Cities Finder"
+I developed a simple flutter app and named it "Cities Finder".

 ## Getting Started